-I am a historian of medieval and Byzantine visual and religious culture and a lecturer in Medieval History and Archaeology at Birkbeck, University of London.
+I am a medieval art historian and a lecturer in Medieval History at the University of Manchester and an honorary research fellow at Birkbeck, University of London.

 I have a PhD in History of Art from the University of Cambridge, which I finished in 2015.
-Since then I have worked at the Warburg Institute and the University of Southampton, as well as Birkbeck.
+Since then I have worked at the Warburg Institute, the University of Southampton, Birkbeck and Manchester.

 My PhD thesis examined the churches that were built in southeast Italy during the Norman Conquest.
 It was funded by the AHRC, supervised by Professor Paul Binski and the title is Visual Culture in Norman Puglia, c.1030 – 1130.
 I am working on publishing my thesis, in the meantime, please get in touch with me if you would like to read it.
 I am always happy to share the pdf.